Published in 1955, Jack Finney’s novel The Body Snatchers captures a community – and country – gripped by fear and

 This dance of suspicion, mistrust and paranoia is a main driver of terror in the book.
-But at a more intimate level, the characters are already paranoid even before the aliens arrive.
+But at a more intimate level, the characters are paranoid well before aliens arrive.

 For example, Miles is in love with Becky, but thinks a relationship would only end in another divorce.
 He won’t even let himself acknowledge how he feels about her until it’s almost too late.

 Until that point, Miles is a fatalist.
 It’s only by standing up to the aliens that he realises things aren’t always set in stone.

 The Cold War and the threat of modernity

-Finney’s book and the 1956 film adaptation, Invasion of the Body Snatchers, are often called political allegories.
-In fact, this isn’t always clear-cut.
-Either way, the book reflects the tensions of the time, especially Cold War paranoia.
+Finney’s book and the 1956 film adaptation, Invasion of the Body Snatchers, are often called political allegories; certainly, the book reflects the tensions of the time, especially Cold War paranoia.

-For instance, fears about Communism are visible in Santa Mira’s slow commercial decay:
+For instance, fears of communism are reflected in Santa Mira’s slow commercial decay:

 “‘You can’t get an order any more.’
 The Salesman shrugged.
 ‘Not to amount to anything, anyway.'”

 Rubbish piles up.
 People disappear.
 Buildings fall into disrepair, and Miles Bennell’s hometown grows strange and unkempt.
 This isn’t just alien invasion – it’s the end of the American way of life.

 Moreover, the way the aliens pretend to be their hosts is exactly what we imagine spies do.
 And spies were a subject on everyone’s minds in 1950s America.

 It’s also interesting that the alien invasion happens in Santa Mira, and not a bustling city.
 In Santa Mira, people know each other, and have grown up together.
 Finney’s tale takes place in an unspoilt, nostalgic location – that’s what give it its impact.